 However, when the VEGF works less effectively, new blood vessels in the choroid layer (behind the retina) are weaker and so leak into the retinal layers.

-The injections prevent new blood vessels from forming and blocks leaking that occurs from already formed abnormal blood vessels.
-Injections are effective on 90% of people and causes an improvement in vision for 30% of people.
+The injections prevent new blood vessels from forming and block leaking that occurs from already formed abnormal blood vessels.
+Injections are effective on 90% of people and cause an improvement in vision for 30% of people.

 At Vision Scotland, anaesthetic drops are administered before the eye is injected.
-These drops number the eye so treatment is painless and without discomfort.
+These drops numb the eye so treatment is painless and with no discomfort.
 There are a few side effects associated with these injections such as bleeding, irritation and redness.
 Injections are usually given every few months for as long as they are helping.

 There are two types of injections available for Wet Macular Degeneration.
-Your consultant will be able to advise whether Eylea or Avastin is most appropriate for you.
+Your consultant will be able to advise whether Eylea or VABYSMO is most appropriate for you.

 The National Eye Institute of Health has carried out a large study (Age-related eye disease study) that suggests that daily supplements of vitamin C, E, beta-carotene, zinc and copper can reduce the risk of vision loss from AMD.